yarohtar/cam-maths-notes-obsidian/Foundations/Constructible Model of Set Theory.md

  & = \{ x,y \}
 \end{align}
 $$
-The union is exactly the same.
+The union is essentially the same.
 ##### Powerset
 This is more complicated, because [[Powerset Axiom]] is not [[Absolute]].
 (But if it was [[Absolute]], it would be hopeless to find a powerset in a countable model)